flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - this could also do auto-merge of wiki-like "conflicts"
 - [[michael grossman]] paradigms for information gathering and dealing with the notion that we live in [[push world]]
     - moderation and filtering are our best efforts now
-    - but what we really want is a [[pull world]] -- where we make available what we want to share
+    - but what we really want is a [[pull world]] -- where we make available what we want to share, and we choose what we want in our timelines (opt-in)

 ## [[2023-08-02]]
 - Attending: [[Jerry Michalski]], [[Peter Kaminski]], [[Chris Aldrich]], [[Flancian]]